-Simplenote’s publishing feature isn’t really any better than just copying the note into an email and send it off to whoever you want to read it.
+Simplenote’s publishing feature isn’t any better than just copying the note into an email and send it off to whoever you want to read it.
 However, if you need to send someone a link-copy that updates as you’re working on a note — then Simplenote has got you covered.

 Automatic versioning is fantastic.
 It means you can be bold and experiment without having to fear that you’ll lose anything as you can revert to an older iteration of your notes at any time.
 If you click the clock-icon, you get a slider that you can use to scroll through the note’s history.

 That clock icon is one of the things that differ between platforms.
 On Android, Linux, and Windows, it’s a clock with a circle-arrow that indicates time is going forward even though the feature is literally all about going back in time.
 On iOS, the circle is correctly indicating that time is being turned backwards with this feature.
 On the web, it’s just a clock with no arrows — and finally on macOS the icon isn’t even there: the feature is hidden away in an overflow menu.
 Likewise, the feature is called “History” in all the apps but “Versions” on the web.